 Again, I shrugged and directed them to the nearest bakery.
 At least, they wouldn’t go around telling everyone in Germany that the French had starved them.

-I know, as a Canadian, it annoys me too that businesses are closed on Sunday in France.
+I know, as a Canadian, it annoys me too that businesses are closed on Sundays in France.
 But seriously, isn’t it mentioned in all guidebooks?
 This is some basic info you should get before you leave home.
 And don’t most countries around the world take a day off during the week?
-North America has a 24/7 culture, but I remember a lot of businesses were closed on Sunday as well in Latin America and even in China.
+North America has a 24/7 culture, but I remember a lot of businesses were closed on Sundays as well in Latin America and even in China.

 French tourists can be strange too.
 I bumped into this family of five close to my parents’ place in Nantes.
 The parents and the kids were dressed extremely “bourgeois” (conservatively).
 The father was looking for a specific address.
 I don’t know the name of all the streets in Nantes (some are only a couple of meters long!) so I asked him if he was looking for a business, an apartment building, etc.—maybe that would ring a bell.

 “Well, it’s none of your business but I’m looking for a bookstore.”

 Hey buddy, I’m just trying to help!
-I didn’t like the tone of his voice and the fact he was annoyed with me for not being a human GPS.
+I didn’t like his voice’s tone and his annoyance with me for not being a human GPS.

 But I knew the bookstore he was looking for.

 “Oh, I see,” I replied candidly.
 “Well, it’s easy.
 It’s right past the gay district.”

-As soon as I said “gay”, the parents gasped and almost covered her kids’ ears.
+As soon as I said “gay”, the parents gasped and almost covered their kids’ ears.